-As we discussed already, there are many project methodologies to look into.
+As we discussed already, there are many project methodologies in Project Management Software to look into.
 Let us look at a few of them that help to scale up your project.

 It was created actually for software development and was established as a response to the inadequacies contained in the Waterfall method, which did not meet the demands of the highly competitive and constant movement of the software industry.

 Agile Project Management stems from the principles and values of the Agile Manifesto.
 The purpose of this model is to uncover better ways of developing software by providing a clear and measurable structure that fosters team collaboration, iterative development and change recognition.